powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

 This status can be:
 - `SUCCESS`: the computation went as planned and the results are full considering the parameters.
-- `NO_SHORTCIRCUIT_DATA`: this status should be returned if no short circuit data are available in the network, i.e. the reactance of generators and the minimum and maximum admissible short circuit currents.
+- `NO_SHORTCIRCUIT_DATA`: this status should be returned if no short circuit data are available in the network, i.e. the subtransient or transient reactance of generators and the minimum and maximum admissible short circuit currents.
 - `SOLVER_FAILURE`: the computation failed because of an error linked to the solver.
 - `FAILURE`: the computation failed for any other reason.

 **FeederResults**

 This field contains the contributions of each feeder to the short circuit current as a list.
-It should only be returned if `with-feeder-result` is set to true.
+It should only be returned if `with-feeder-result` is set to `true`.
 Depending on the value of `with-fortescue-result`, it should be an instance of `com.powsybl.shortcircuit.MagnitudeFeederResult` or `com.powsybl.shortcircuit.FortescueFeederResult`.

 The attributes of `MagnitudeFeederResults` are: